Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/aws/quickstart-msk/README.md

 ## Run

-From this directory, run follow the command:
+From this directory, run the following command:

 ```sh
 $ bootstrap_server=<bootstrap_server> \